thinkspaces/thinkspaces-react/docs/database.md

 ## Recommendations

+### Nested properties that may not exist

-- Use `idx` library to safely access nested properties.
+Use `idx` library to safely access nested properties.
 Database records may be inconsistent and some fields may be missing. `idx` returns if any of a chain of properties is `null` or `undefined`.

+### Static methods

-- If making a new method that does not require use of a class instance, make the method `static`.
+If making a new method that does not require use of a class instance, make the method `static`.
 Static functions are used like this e.g. `TagBucket.myStaticFunction()`.
 In contrast, recall that non-static methods are used like this e.g. `new TagBucket("location").read()`.

+### Consistency

 - Use the CRUD keywords where possible for consistency.
 - Consider extending existing methods (and try to remain consistent) instead of making new ones for special cases.

+### Manually deleting documents from the Firebase console

+In general, this is OK, but be aware of the following dependencies:

+- If deleting a project, make sure to delete all references to the project by users (and vice versa).
+- If deleting a tag, make sure to delete all references to the tag by projects and users (and vice versa).

+Basically, anything which has a reference field to another document needs to be carefully dealt with when deleting.

 ## TagBucket